StanfordAHA/CGRAFlowDoc/halide/usage.md

 See [Installation](installation.md) section for how to install dependencies and how to compile Halide.

+## Applications
+The applications can be found for the Halide_CoreIR repo in `apps/coreir_examples` and `apps/coreir_tests`.
+The applications for the Halide-to-Hardware repo exist in `apps/hardware_examples/apps` and `apps/hardware_examples/tests` where the distinction is that tests tend to focus on a much narrower scope as compared to apps.

 ## Make targets
 For the Halide_CoreIR repo, generation has three basic targets: `make clean`, `make design_top.json`, and `make out.png`.
 This will first remove old generated